 Date of complaint:

 Name of Complainant:

 Are you filling out this form for yourself or someone else (please identify the individual if you are submitting on behalf of someone else):

 Who or what entity do you believe discriminated against, harassed, or bullied you (or someone else)?

 Date and place of alleged incident(s):

 Names of any witnesses (if any):

-Nature of discrimination, harassment, or bullying alleged (check all that apply):
+Nature of discrimination, harassmen t, or bullying alleged (check all that app ly):

-Age Physical Attribute Sex Disability Physical/Mental Ability Sexual Orientation Familial Status Political Belief Socio-economic Background Gender Identity Political Party Preference Other - Please Specify: Marital Status Race/Color National Origin/Ethnic Background/Ancestry Religion/Creed
+Age Physical Attribute Sex

+Disability Physical/Mental Ability Sexual Orientation

+Familial Status Political Belief Socio-economic Background

+Gender Identity Political Party Preference Other - Please Specify:

-In the space below, please describe what happened and why you believe that you or someone else has been discriminated against, harassed, or bullied.
-Please be as specific as possible and attach additional pages if necessary.
+Marital Status Race/Color '

+National Origin/Ethnic Background/Ancestry Religion/Creed

+necessary. oullied.
+Please be as specific as possibl

-I agree that all of the information on this form is accurate and true to the best of my knowledge.
+I agree that all of the information on this form is accurate and true to the bes st of my knowledge.

-Signature:

-Date: \\\\\
+Signature: Date:

+- 0

+Code No. 104.E2

 WITNESS DISCLOSURE FORM

 Name of Witness:

 Date of interview:

 Date of initial complaint:

-Name of Complainant (include whether the Complainant is a student or employee):

-Date and place of alleged incident(s):

-Nature of discrimination, harassment, or bullying alleged (check all that apply):

-Age Physical Attribute Sex Disability Physical/Mental Ability Sexual Orientation Familial Status Political Belief Socio-economic Background Gender Identity Political Party Preference Other - Please Specify: Marital Status Race/Color National Origin/Ethnic Background/Ancestry Religion/Creed

-Description of incident witnessed:
+whet e of Complainant (include ner the Complainant is a student nployee): Date and place of alleged incident(s): Natu re of discrimination, harassment, or bullying alleged (check all that ap ply): Age Physical Attribute Sex Disability Physical/Mental Ability Sexual Orientation Familial Status Political Belief Socio-economic Background Gender Identity Political Party Preference Other - Please Specify: Marital Status Race/Color National Origin/Ethnic Background/Ancestry Religion/Creed Desc ription of incident witnessed: ' The first of moldone with oboods.
+Addit ional information: I agre ee that all of the information on the nis form is accurate and true to the be est of my knowledge.
+Signa ature: Date:

-Additional information:

-I agree that all of the information on this form is accurate and true to the best of my knowledge.

-Signature: \\\\\

-Date: \\\\\